How We Work

 For access to our full range of educational resources, register to join the Justice Campaign and sign up to help someone in urgent need of legal help.

-Group Mentorship Program
+Mentorship and Technical Assistance Program

 The Justice Campaign also advocates for changes in law and policy by documenting systemic challenges that detained immigrants encounter as they fight to seek protection.
 We look to volunteers to help identify the many due process challenges their clients face while in detention, such as prolonged detention, inadequate access to language interpretation services, and changes in court practices, among others.

-To work to create a better, more humane system for the most vulnerable people in our immigration system, we invite volunteers to complete an Advocacy Questionnaire after they complete their volunteer experience.
+To work to create a better, more humane system for the most vulnerable people in our immigration system, we invite volunteers to complete an advocacy questionnaire after they complete their volunteer experience.

 We also highlight the vital work of pro bono volunteers and underscore the dire need for legal representation in detention centers across the country through engagement with the media.
 The Justice Campaign amplifies the successes achieved and the challenges faced by volunteers’ clients.